 Snort is a free and open-source network-based intrusion detection system maintained by Cisco Systems.
 It is the most-known tool in the open-source market, runs on different platforms including Windows and Linux, and is able to analyze real-time traffic.

 Snort operates under three different modes: sniffer mode, packet logger, and intrusion detection.
-The intrusion detection mode is based on what are called “base policies,” which are simply a set of rules.
+The intrusion detection mode is based on what is called “base policies,” which are simply a set of rules.
 You can also add your own rules freely, or you can just download the rules developed and shared by the Snort community.
 This community is a great resource, with a wide range of fellow engineers and experts who are very supportive.
 You should always make sure to visit the Snort forums to check for any new shared rules and policies.

 The intrusion detection functions of Snort are able to detect OS fingerprinting, port scanning, SMB probes, and many other different attacks via two detection methods: signature-based and anomaly-based techniques.